 This is the first part of a trilogy set in an imagined Latin American country.
 Its themes parody the dictatorships and social unrest of several Latin American nations in the 1960s, 70s, and 80s.
 The result is a modern and often hilarious take on magic realism.

 A Country Under My Skin by Gioconda Belli

 Gioconda Belli grew up in upper-class Nicaragua.
 Then, in 1970, a blossoming awareness of the social inequities in Nicaragua led her to join the Sandinistas in the struggle against the Samoza dictatorship.
 And this autobiography chronicles her journey from society girl to paramilitary rebel.

 Open Veins of Latin America by Eduardo Galeano

-From gold and silver to cacao, cotton and rubber, Latin America has been plundered for centuries for its natural resources.
-Galeano’s account traces the historical, political and economic factors behind this exploitation and is both analytical and passionate.
-A must-read for anyone who wishes to understand Latin America’s relationship to US and European power and politics.
+From gold and silver to cacao, cotton, and rubber, Latin America has been plundered for centuries for its natural resources.
+Galeano’s account traces the historical, political, and economic factors behind this exploitation and is both analytical and passionate.
+A must-read for anyone who wishes to understand Latin America’s relationship with US and European power and politics.